Quickly exit this site by pressing the Escape key Leave this site

 It has divided the world into 3-meter squares and given each square a unique combination of three words.
 If you are unsure of where you are, we can use this unique combination to pinpoint your exact location and get help to you.

-Always call 999 if someone’s life or property is in immediate danger or if there’s a crime in action taking place.
+Always call 999 if someone’s life or property is in immediate danger or if there’s a crime taking place at the time.

-If there is no immediate risk to you, someone else or a property, consider if using one of the other methods would be more suitable.
+If there is no immediate risk to you, someone else or a property, consider if using one of the other ways of contacting us would be better.

-Our FCR call handlers are available 24 hours a day, 365 days a year, ready to take your calls and help.
+Our call handlers are available 24 hours a day, 365 days a year, ready to take your calls and help you.

-Help us to help you by making sure they are available for those who are in crisis and dealing with an emergency.
+Help us help you by making sure they are available for those who really need our help in an emergency.